 This is top on my list of the most difficult questions to answer because it’s incredibly variable, but people ask me this all the time so I’m going to try.
 This list is, of course, incomplete.

 Ways to get rejected (that are easy to avoid): Physical violence.
 Touching people without permission.
-Not working quota.
-Lying about how much or what work you do.
-Doing only work that is easy and/or is not high-priority.
+Not contributing.
+Lying.
 Misusing alcohol or drugs (e.g., operating machinery while drunk) or doing dangerous things while sober.
 Failing to practice fire safety.
-Harassing others, which could include making sexist or homophobic comments, berating someone for their religious, political or spiritual beliefs, or staring at a person who isn’t wearing clothes.
-Encouraging others to be irresponsible and deterring them from working.
+Harassing others, which could include making sexist or homophobic comments, berating someone for their religious, political or spiritual beliefs.
+Encouraging others to be irresponsible and deterring them from contributing.

-Ways to get rejected (that are trickier to avoid): Having disadvantages that will cause us to expend effort or money (high health care costs, emotional instability, children) without having corresponding advantages to cancel them out.
+Ways to get rejected (that are trickier to avoid): Having disadvantages that will cause us to expend effort or money (high health care costs, emotional instability, children) that goes beyond our ability to support.
 Not especially getting along with any members while you are here.
 Having members distrust you as a person to live and work with, such as being seen as unlikely to be motivated to work, or inconsiderate to others’ needs, or being irresponsible with our collective resources.
-Making members uncomfortable.
-Being perceived as someone with a reason to reject themselves.

 - Can I apply for membership if I have children?